AlessandroAU/Chorus32-ESP32LapTimer/README.md

 As of last commit the default pinout has been changed to match that of the PCBs currently being tested.

 For anyone that has built a Chorus32 with original schematics do not worry, your unit will continue working with future updates.
-However you must comment out '#define Default_Pins " and un-comnent '//#define Old_Default_Pins' in 'HardwareConfig.h' when compiling.
+However you must change `#define BOARD BOARD_DEFAULT` to `#define BOARD BOARD_OLD` in 'HardwareConfig.h' when compiling.

 Added OLED and VBAT measurement support
 Auto RSSI threshold setup is also not implemented, just set thresholds manually for now.